bcgov/cloud-pathfinder/.github/ISSUE_TEMPLATE/cloud-pathfinder-general-issue-template.md

 **Describe the issue**
 A clear and concise description of what you want to happen.

-**Which Sprint Priority is this issue related to?**
+**Which Sprint Goal is this issue related to?**
 > Note: 'Milestone' is a ZenHub term that we use synonymously with 'Sprint'.

 The 'Milestone' description (created in ZenHub) should clearly list Sprint Goals.
-This section should indicate which of the goals this issue is related to.
+This section should indicate which 'goal' this issue is related to.

 **Additional context**
 Add any other context, attachments or screenshots